Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-Two concise sentences that front-load the purpose.
-Every word is essential, no verbosity.
+Two concise sentences front-load the purpose and usage.
+Every word adds value with no redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.